-If some of the following observations are common in your organization, you might be experiencing a phenomenon often referred to as “cargo cult”.
+If some of the following observations are common in your organization, you might be experiencing a phenomenon often referred to as “cargo cult.”

 A cargo cult generally describes a movement that applies a set of rules to the letter without understanding for what reason they should be practiced.

 In the South Seas there is a cargo cult of people.
-During the war they saw airplanes with lots of good materials, and they want the same thing to happen now.
+During the war, they saw airplanes with lots of good materials, and they want the same thing to happen now.
 So they’ve arranged to make things like runways, to put fires along the sides of the runways, to make a wooden hut for a man to sit in, with two wooden pieces on his head for headphones and bars of bamboo sticking out like antennas—he’s the controller—and they wait for the airplanes to land.
 They’re doing everything right.
 The form is perfect.
 It looks exactly the way it looked before.
 But it doesn’t work.
 No airplanes land.
-So I call these things cargo cult science, because they follow all the apparent precepts and forms of scientific investigation, but they’re missing something essential, because the planes don’t land.
+So I call these things cargo cult science because they follow all the apparent precepts and forms of scientific investigation, but they’re missing something essential because the planes don’t land.

 Source: “Surely You’re Joking, Mr. Feynman!“, page 340.

-What Is the Purpose of the Poll?
+What Is the Purpose of the Cargo Cult Agile Survey?

 The purpose of the whole exercise is to start a conversation about what part of your agile transition is going well and where action needs to be taken.
-The poll supports this approach in several ways:
+The “The State of Agile” checklist supports this approach in several ways:

-- It is anonymous—no one will hold back, contrary to retrospectives as a competing format to gather feedback.
+- It is anonymous—no one will hold back, contrary to Retrospectives as a competing format to gather feedback.

 - The poll delivers data, it’s no longer a gut feeling, and hence a good basis to start talking to the management.